Dvd848/CTFs/2020_AppSec-IL/HR_Agency.md

 [+] email = "paula74@hunter-harris.net"
 ```

 The second is a user-id.
+Using the user-id, we can query `/api/getUserDetails` and get the personal details of the user.

 We tried many things for this challenge - attacking the token, injections, etc. but with no success.
 At some point, after no one was able to solve the challenge, a hint was released: